Rita of Cascia

-Rita of Cascia, OSA (born Margherita Ferri Lotti; 1381 – 22 May 1457), was an Italian widow and Augustinian nun.
-After Rita's husband died, she joined a small community of nuns, who later became Augustinians, where she was known both for practicing mortification of the flesh and for the efficacy of her prayers.
-Various miracles are attributed to her intercession, and she is often portrayed with a bleeding wound on her forehead, which is understood to indicate a partial stigmata.
+Rita of Cascia (born Margherita Ferri Lotti; 1381 – 22 May 1457), was an Italian Catholic widow and Augustinian nun.
+After Rita's husband died, she joined a small community of nuns who later became Augustinians.
+Therein, she was known both for practicing mortification of the flesh and for the efficacy of her prayers.
+Various miracles are attributed to her intercession, and she is often portrayed with a bleeding wound on her forehead, which is understood to indicate partial stigmata.

 Pope Leo XIII canonized Rita on 24 May 1900.
 Her feast day is celebrated on 22 May.
 At her canonization ceremony, she was bestowed the title of "Patroness of Impossible Causes".
 In many Catholic countries, Rita also came to be known as the patroness of abuse victims, couples and marriage difficulties, widows, and the sick.
-Her bodily remains lie in the Basilica of Santa Rita da Cascia.
+Her bodily remains lie in the Basilica of Santa Rita of Cascia in Umbria.

 Early life

-Margherita Lotti was born in 1381 in the city of Roccaporena, a small hamlet near Cascia, Umbria where various sites connected with her are the focus of pilgrimages.
+Margherita Ferri Lotti was born in 1381 (or 1371, according to other sources) in Roccaporena, a small hamlet near Cascia, Umbria, where various sites connected with her are the focus of pilgrimages.
 Her name, Margherita, means "pearl".
 She was affectionately called Rita, the short form of her baptismal name.
-Her parents, Antonio and Amata Ferri Lotti, were known to be noble, charitable people, who gained the epithet Conciliatori di Cristo (English: Peacemakers of Christ).
+Her parents, Antonio Lotti and Amata Ferri, were known to be noble, charitable people, who gained the epithet Conciliatori di Cristo (English: Peacemakers of Christ).

-According to pious accounts, Rita was originally pursued by a notary named Gubbio but she resisted his offer.
-She was married at age twelve to a nobleman named Paolo di Ferdinando di Mancino.
-Her marriage was arranged by her parents, a common practice at the time, despite her repeated requests to be allowed to enter a convent of religious sisters.
-Her husband, Paolo Mancini, was known to be a rich, quick-tempered, immoral man, who had many enemies in the region of Cascia.
-The marriage lasted for eighteen years, during which she was remembered for her Christian values as a model wife and mother who made efforts to convert her husband from his abusive behavior.